njuntima/ImageResizer/README.md

-# Image Resizer (Serverless)
+# Assets/image Resizer (Serverless)

-System automatically resizes images uploaded to an S3 source bucket, stores a newly resized image into a destination bucket, and logs metadata of the operation into a DynamoDB table.
+System automatically resizes assets/images uploaded to an S3 source bucket, stores a newly resized assets/image into a destination bucket, and logs metadata of the operation into a DynamoDB table.
 Can debug problems using Cloudwatch Logs from the lambda function.
 System follows principal of least privilege.